llm-bible/llm-bible.github.io/_publications/ogura2020alleviating.markdown

 bibkey: ogura2020alleviating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2007.04557"}
-tags: ['Multimodal Models', 'Model Architecture', 'Attention Mechanism', 'Reinforcement Learning']
+tags: ['Attention Mechanism', 'Multimodal Models', 'Model Architecture', 'Reinforcement Learning']
 ---
 Domestic service robots (DSRs) are a promising solution to the shortage of home care workers.
 However, one of the main limitations of DSRs is their